cpubot/data-provisioner/README.md

 # Data Provisioner

-A framework for declaratively specifying environment data requirements and an associated runtime for evaluating and fulfilling those requirements.
+Generally, this package is a framework which facilitates the declaration and sequentialization of a set of lazily evaluated asynchronous processes.
+It additionally includes affordances which facilitate the persistence and, dually, rehydration of evaluations of those processes.

+We also include a set of predefined processes which specialize this generalized abstraction to the semantics of the Rival APIs.
+As such, this can be used as a framework for declaratively specifying the set of processes required to put a Rival environment into a specific state, as well as evaluating and fulfilling those requirements in a deferred way.

 ## Motivation